Mindbowser/co-pilot/docs/docs/customize/tutorials/build-your-own-slash-command.md

 There are two ways to add custom slash commands:

 1. With natural language prompts - this is simpler and only requires writing a string or string template.
-2. With a custom function - this gives you full access to the Continue SDK and allows you to write arbitrary Typescript code.
+2. With a custom function - this gives you full access to the Epico Pilot SDK and allows you to write arbitrary Typescript code.

 ### "Custom Commands" (Use Natural Language)